 Abnormal results may be due to:

-Laryngoscopy is considered a relatively safe procedure.
+Laryngoscopy is a safe procedure.
 Risks depend on the specific procedure, but may include:

 Indirect mirror laryngoscopy should NOT be done:

-Laryngopharyngoscopy; Indirect laryngoscopy; Flexible laryngoscopy; Mirror laryngoscopy; Direct laryngoscopy; Fiberoptic laryngoscopy
+Laryngopharyngoscopy; Indirect laryngoscopy; Flexible laryngoscopy; Mirror laryngoscopy; Direct laryngoscopy; Fiberoptic laryngoscopy; Laryngoscopy using strobe (laryngeal stroboscopy)

 Schwartz SR, Cohen SM, Dailey SH, et al. Clinical practice guidelines: hoarseness (dysphonia).
 Otolaryngol Head Neck Surg.
 2009;141:S1-S31.